hyfydy/hyfydy-doc/hyfydy-user-manual.md

 ### Higher-order Methods

-In contrast to the first-order integrators described above, high-order integrators attempt to increase accuracy by evaluating the forces and accelerations at multiple points in time $t$.
+In contrast to the first-order integrators described above, high-order integrators attempt to increase accuracy by evaluating the forces and resulting accelerations at different points in time $t$.

+*This section is under construction*

-### Muscle Activation Dynamics
+## Muscle Activation Dynamics

 In addition to integrating body position and velocity, integrators in Hyfydy also handle muscle activation dynamics.
 The muscle activation and deactivate are properties that are part of the integrator: